egghead-bookworm/3D-Renderer/README.md

 # 3D-Renderer
-A 3D Rendered made in python using the turtle module.
+A 3D Renderer made in python using the turtle module.

 # Note
 The axes are flipped, so $+x$ appears to be $-x$ and so on.